telerik/ajax-docs/controls/scheduler/web-service-binding/sending-additional-information-to-the-web-service.md

 ---
 title: Sending Additional Information to the Web Service
-page_title: Sending Additional Information to the Web Service | RadScheduler for ASP.NET AJAX Documentation
+page_title: Sending Additional Information to the Web Service - RadScheduler
-description: Sending Additional Information to the Web Service
+description: Check our Web Forms article about Sending Additional Information to the Web Service.
 slug: scheduler/web-service-binding/sending-additional-information-to-the-web-service
 tags: sending,additional,information,to,the,web,service
 published: True